See a Doctor

 13 Myleene Klass

-Myleene Klass, a prominent celebrity host, initially kept her Ehlers-Danlos Syndrome (EDS) diagnosis private but later opened up about her condition, including her double jointed arms as well as the the unexplainable and excruciating pain for which she found hersefl resorting to high doses of painkillers for relief.
+Myleene Klass, a prominent celebrity host, initially kept her Ehlers-Danlos Syndrome (EDS) diagnosis private but later opened up about her condition, including her double jointed arms as well as the the unexplainable and excruciating pain for which she found herself resorting to high doses of painkillers for relief.

 14 Nicola Blackwood

 Nicola Claire Blackwood, The Baroness Blackwood of North Oxford, is a British politician who served as a Conservative MP for Oxford West and Abingdon from 2010 until 2017.
 She has also been known by her married name Nicola Blackwood-Bate since 2016.
 Baroness Blackwood has a history of significant health challenges.
 Diagnosed with Myalgic Encephalomyelitis (ME) at 15, she became housebound by the age of 17.
 After being diagnosed with Ehlers-Danlos Syndrome in 2013 and subsequently with Postural Orthostatic Tachycardia Syndrome (POTS), which causes her chronic migraines, Blackwood has undergone extensive treatment, including 32 injections in the head every 10-12 weeks.
-Despite these health issues, she has maintained that her conditions have not hindered her duties as a Member of Parliament, even after an incident where she fainted in the House of Lords, which she attributed to POTS but later dismissed as "no big deal."
+Despite these health issues, she has maintained that her conditions have not hindered her duties as a Member of Parliament, even after an incident where she fainted in the House of Lords, which she attributed to POTS but later dismissed as "no big deal.

 Famous People who live with hypermobility